 To make sure the transition goes as smoothly as possible, you'll want to read our guide on how to switch to the NBN.
 By following the steps within, you'll ensure the upgrade process is as straightforward and pain-free as it can be.

 A rollout region relates to a particular area's placement in the overall construction of the NBN.
 For example, the Brownfields Rollout in NSW Armidale 06 is assigned the Rollout Region ID 2ARM-06.
 However, the Greenfields Rollout (new development) "The Foothills – Stage 1" is also geographically part of the Armidale 06 (2ARM-06) Service Area Module.
 However, the Rollout Region ID for this Greenfields rollout is AYCA-SQ3NT as it was sequenced and constructed separately from the primary Brownfields rollout.

 An Access Distribution Area (ADA), previously known as Fibre Distribution Area (FDA) or simply Distribution Area (DA), is a geographical subset of premises serviced by a common interconnection point.
 For NBN Fibre areas, this is an area serviced by a common Fibre Distribution Hub (FDH).
 For NBN Copper and NBN HFC areas, this is an area serviced by a common NBN Node.

 Service Area Module

-A Service Area Module (SAM), or previously Fibre Serving Area Module (FSAM), is a geographical subset of premises typically containing between 2000 — 3000 premises.
+A Service Area Module (SAM), known previously as Fibre Serving Area Module (FSAM), is a geographical subset of premises typically containing between 2000-3000 premises.

 Fixed-Line Service Area

-A Fixed-Line Serving Area (FSA), or previously Fibre Serving Area (FSA), is a group of Service Area Modules serviced by a common Fibre Access Node (FAN).
+A Fixed-Line Serving Area (FSA), known previously as Fibre Serving Area (FSA), is a group of Service Area Modules serviced by a common Fibre Access Node (FAN).